Farwhyn/Time_Your_Trip/README.md

 ####Unit Tests
 1.In the project source code, go to PlanMyTrip\app\src;
 2.Under the “test” folder, click on the “java” then “com.example...”;
-3.To run the unit tests, right click on the file and select “run ‘NameofTheTests’” ;
+3.To run the unit tests, right click on the file and select “run ‘NameofTheTests’”;
 4.The result should also shown on the bottom “Run:” console.
 You can always switch back to test the application by clicking on the dropdown list and choose app as shown in the following picture:
 <img width="228" alt="capturebs" src="https://cloud.githubusercontent.com/assets/14351017/20193743/43ebab7e-a744-11e6-9eda-f73a2843e996.PNG">